SIFT TOP 5 MOST POPULAR BLOG POSTS THIS MONTH (Scroll down to see the latest posts)

 DO DRUGS GO WITH THAT BICYCLE?

-And then I dug out my “Cuba Street 92” calendar from my treasure trove – all of these photos are from that and were taken in 91.
+Later I dug out my “Cuba Street 92” calendar from my treasure trove – all of these photos are from that calendar and were taken in 91.
 When we opened our bike shop “Cycle Services” in 1991, Cuba Street was not just where you went for a grunty coffee or some second hand stuff, it was also the first place to go to for drugs and prostitutes.

 Now I’ll go on about drugs a bit here.
 I was new to all this scene, and to me “drugs” basically meant smoking some pot or maybe spotting some oil.